HOGENT-Databases/DB2-Workshops/workshops/transactions/transactions.md

 DECLARE @endMessage varchar(200) = 'Rollback happened at ' + CONVERT(varchar, SYSDATETIME(), 121)
 RAISERROR(@endMessage,0,0) WITH NOWAIT
 ```
 > The previous code starts a transaction, updates the `EmpSalary` to `25.000`, waits for 20 seconds to simulate a long statement and after 20 seconds, the transaction is `rolledback`.
-Within those 20 seconds of waiting make sure to trigger the following piece of code for **Session 2**.
+Within those 20 seconds of waiting, make sure to trigger the following piece of code for **Session 2**.
 If you waited too long you can execute **Session 1** again.

 #### Session 2
 Execute the following code in another query window, let's call it **Session 2**.